living in rural area

 3. You’ll Eat Fresher Food

 One of the best characteristics of a rural area is having access to fresh, locally-grown food.
 Not only is this food tastier than what you’d find in the supermarket, but it’s also cheaper.
-And if you’re ambitious, you can even grow your fruits and vegetables right in your backyard!
+And if you’re ambitious, you can even grow your fruits and vegetables right in your backyard.

 4. You’ll Have Fewer Distractions

-Your internet service may not always be top-notch living in a rural area, so there may be days you can shut down the laptop and spend more time outdoors if you work from home.
+Living in a rural area, your internet service may not always be top-notch, so there may be days when you can shut down the laptop and spend more time outdoors if you work from home.

 Or, like me, you may have to get up early and work before the internet slows down.
 Planning is always a must in a rural area.